railroadpm/site/README.md

     - Re-builds the data-reading REST API via a Netlify build trigger on the GitHub repo

-- And a data collection/administration portal
+- A data collection/administration portal

   - Based on a custom build of the React-based, Git-backed [Netlify CMS](https://www.netlifycms.org) open source content management system